NavyaG-lab/Tech-writer/onboarding/introduction.md

  and `which nu`.
 If you have a dockerized nucli run `unset nu`, this will unset the dockerized version in your current terminal session.

 After that your tests should be working.
-Run `lein nu-test` (this will run both midje and postman tests)
+Run [`lein nu-test`](https://github.com/nubank/nu-test) (this will run both [midje unit tests](https://github.com/nubank/data-infra-docs/blob/master/glossary.md#test-unit-tests) and [postman integration tests](https://github.com/nubank/data-infra-docs/blob/master/glossary.md#postman-tests))

 ---